San Juan County COVID-19 vaccine tracker: 23% people fully vaccinated

 - 23% of people in San Juan County are fully vaccinated, for a total of 28,922 people

-For a county-by county look at the vaccination rollout, see our COVID-19 vaccine tracker, which is updated daily.
+For a county-by county look at the vaccination rollout, see our COVID-19 vaccine tracker, which is updated daily at www.daily-times.com.

 How many people in New Mexico have been vaccinated so far?